DEFINITION OF HYPNOSIS adapted from the American Society of Clinical Hypnosis web site.

 A client has a choice when looking for a hypnosis provider.
 As in selecting any health care professional, care should be exercised when selecting a hypnotherapist.
 Hypnosis and the use of hypnotic therapies are not regulated in many states, including Texas, and hypnotherapists are, often, not state licensed in hypnosis.

-I am certified in clinical hypnosis through the American Society of Clinical Hypnosis.
+I am certified in clinical hypnosis and hypnotherapy through the American Society of Clinical Hypnosis.
 My training includes the following: over 9 years of university training, an internship, a Master’s level mental health degree, over 600 hours of continuing education in clinical hypnosis and I have undergone supervision for clinical hypnosis.
 Only the American Society of Clinical Hypnosis and the Society for Clinical and Experimental Hypnosis require an M.D., D.D.S. or Master’s level mental health degree.
 See the American Society of Clinical Hypnosis’s web site for further details on requirements for certification.
 See http://www.asch.net/

 Areas of application include: